actonmass/actonmass.org/_issues/criminal-justice-reform.md

   #### DESPERATE NEED FOR POLICE REFORM

-  Massachusetts is just a handful of states without certification for police officers, meaning that a cop who’s fired by one town for misbehavior can get a job down the road in the next town.
-This is outrageous.
-Police officers routinely violate constitutional law and rarely receive accountability.
-There is very little stopping someone who has committed an act of violence from continuing to commit violence on the job elsewhere.
+  Massachusetts is just a handful of states without certification for police officers, meaning that a police officer who’s fired by one town for misbehavior can get a job down the road in the next town.
+Police officers routinely violate constitutional law and rarely receive accountability, since there is very little stopping someone who has committed an act of violence from continuing to commit violence on the job elsewhere.
 This lack of consequences puts the entire community at risk.
 Municipalities across the state have already made clear the need for certification and accountability.
 Springfield’s police department is so bad that even the Trump administration took notice and began an investigation into unconstitutional policing and systemic misconduct.
-A system of certification would prevent disgraced officers in Springfield from moving a few towns over and resuming police work unchanged.
-Certification is not a substitute for defunding police budgets, which are clearly bloated and take away vital funding from needed public services.
-It does, however, establish a standard to which officers will have to adhere to in order to remain employed as police.
+A system of certification and ending qualified immunity would prevent disgraced officers in Springfield from moving a few towns over and resuming police work unchanged.
+These reforms are not a substitute for defunding police budgets, which are clearly bloated and take away vital funding from needed public services.
+They do, however, establish a standard to which officers will have to adhere to in order to remain employed as police.
 bills_to_support_title: Criminal Justice Reform
 highlighted_bills:
   - life-without-parole